ExpEvolWormLab/Paree_map/README.md

 nondisjunction: contains the data of the assay done of non-disjunction (fertility, male proportion, egg viability).

 genotype: contains the genotype of the RIAIL used to estimate the linkage maps.
-Note that the .fastq files of the parental strains are available on ncbi (PRJNA1037511).
+Note that the .fastq files of the parental strains (PRJNA1037511) and RIAILs (PRJNA1040005) are available on NCBI (https://www.ncbi.nlm.nih.gov/).

 files: